tonybaltovski/husky-sphinx-tutorials/doc/jetson_tx2.rst

 The light on the controller will turn solid blue once it is paired.
 With the controller paired you should be able to control the Husky by pressing L1 and using the left stick to drive.
 For more information see the Husky manual.

-To use your host computer with the Husky first `install ROS <http://wiki.ros.org/melodic/Installation>`_.
-Once ROS is installed, install the Husky packages with ``sudo apt install ros-melodic-husky*``
+To use your host computer with the Husky first `install ROS <http://wiki.ros.org/noetic/Installation>`_.
+Once ROS is installed, install the Husky packages with ``sudo apt install ros-noetic-husky*``

 Note the IP address of the TX2 and `setup your host computer <http://wiki.ros.org/ROS/Tutorials/MultipleMachines>`_ to use it as the master.

 You can then run ``roslaunch husky_viz view_robot.launch`` on your host machine.
 You should see a model of the robot and be able to move the Husky using the interactive markers.
 See: :doc:`Navigating with Husky <DrivingHusky>` for more information on using maps for navigation and localization.

-The TX2 will reboot and will have ROS Melodic installed along with the Husky drivers.
+The TX2 will reboot and will have ROS Noetic installed along with the Husky drivers.

 .. note::
   Since this image was created, the ROS buildfarm has changed their package-signing key.
 You will need to add the new one with: